Miami-Dade police chief shot himself after offering resignation, mayor says

 Details of the conversation were released as Alfredo “Freddy” Ramirez was in a Tampa hospital, continuing to recover from the shooting.
 State officials are investigating events leading up to him shooting himself, including an argument with his wife at a Tampa hotel during a law enforcement conference, officials said.

-He had called his boss, Miami-Dade County Mayor Daniella Levine Cava, around 8:30 p.m.
+Ramirez had called his boss, Miami-Dade County Mayor Daniella Levine Cava, around 8:30 p.m.
 Sunday, after leaving the hotel with his wife, Jody Ramirez.

 “Freddy told me he had made a mistake, he was prepared to resign and I told him we would talk about it the next day,” the mayor recounted during a news conference on Wednesday morning.
 She said Ramirez was “very remorseful” during their conversation.